WyattFoster4/Babl/README.md

 |Final hosting|COMPLETED|WYATT|

 ## What we're using
 We're hosting our code on Replit and GitHub.
 We've been programming with HTML, CSS, and JS.
 We're also using some JSON to store large data (eg. language proximity, possible solutions).
-We're hosting with GitHub.
+We're hosting with GitHub, through babl.day.

 ## Contributors
 * Luke Dreyfuss, Wyatt Foster, and Léo Fitzpatrick: Original creators and programmers